-Within the intangible assets held by the group, there are material balances relating to internally generated, capitalised development costs.
-The process of correctly identifying and capitalising this development expenditure in the year requires the critical application of judgement by management, and as such is considered a key audit matter.
+Within the intangible assets held by the group (see note 18 of the consolidated financial statements), there are material balances relating to internally generated, capitalised development costs.
+The process of correctly identifying and capitalising development expenditure in the year requires the critical application of judgement by management, and as such is considered a key audit matter.